bytewax/bytewax/docs/guide/concepts/dataflow-programming.md

 computational **steps** which are preformed on a possibly-unbounded stream of data.
 Each step is made up of an **operator** or a specific shape of computation (e.g. "transform each item individually" / {py:obj}`~bytewax.operators.map`).
-You define a dataflow via Python code and run the dataflow, and it goes out and polls the input for new items and automatically pushes them through the steps until they reach an output.
+Some operators are **stateful** and allow you to maintain state across items, as long as you can shard that state by a **key**.
+You define a dataflow via Python code and run the dataflow, and the runtime polls the input for new items and automatically moves them through the steps until they reach an output.
 An **item** is a single Python object that is flowing through the dataflow.

+It's important to note that not every kind of problem cleanly maps onto the stateful dataflow model.
+If you are able to phrase your problem as a fixed set of transformations and keyed state on unbounded data, then you are able to take advantage of the benefits like rescaling and fault tolerance.

 See [our getting started guides](../getting-started/simple-example.md) for the most basic examples.
 In this document, we're going to discuss